As a nurse, you work hard. So you know breaks and vacation days are important.

 When it comes to staff nurses vs. travel nurses, the answers will be vastly different.

-If we’re considering how many vacation days a staff nurse gets, it can range from 12 to 26 vacation days per year.
+If we’re considering how much paid time off a staff nurse gets, it can range from 12 to 26 PTO days per year.

 It all depends on factors such as: